 Offering costs consist of expenses incurred during the Company's preparation of its IPO.
 These expenses include registration fees, filing fees, specific legal and accounting fees which are directly related to the Company's efforts to raise capital through an IPO.
 The Company expenses offering costs as they are incurred.
-For the years ended December 31, 2021 and 2020, offering costs were \$22.1 million and \$3.6 million, respectively, and recorded in General and administrative in the Consolidated Statement of Operations and Comprehensive Income
+For the year ended December 31, 2022 there were no offering costs.
+For the years ended December 31, 2021 and 2020, offering costs were \$22.1 million and \$3.6 million, respectively, and recorded in General and administrative in the Consolidated Statement of Operations and Comprehensive Income.

-Recently Issued Accounting Pronouncements
+Recently Adopted Accounting Pronouncements